3-musketeers/machine-learning-model-creation-pipeline/pipeline/understand-context/rough-draft/understand_problem.md

 ## "Understand Problem" Notes

-Read the "Description" page of the kaggle competition, and search for the sentence or paragraph that describes what competitors are asked to do.
+Read the "Description" page of the kaggle competition, and search for the sentence or paragraph that describes what competitors are asked to do. (write down the sentence, link the page).

-Go to the "Data" page of the kaggle competition, read through to find a more detailed description of the problem.
+Go to the "Data" page of the kaggle competition, read through to find a more detailed description of the problem. (write down the quotes, link the page).

+Summarize the problem in a single sentence.

 ## References:
 * livingprogram's prior knowledge/experience/assumptions